 How Long Does Crystal Meth Withdrawal Last?

-Acute meth withdrawal symptoms typically start to diminish around 7-10 days.
-Still, for someone enduring these effects, 10 days may feel like an eternity.
+Meth withdrawal symptoms may last for only a few days or persist for a few weeks.
 The acute phase may be worst on the second or third day after last use.
 Some symptoms, such as cravings, sleep problems, and mood swings, may persist another couple weeks.
 Depression may even last months or a year in severe scenarios.